All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Key Takeaway

-Find out if creatine is safe to take with GLP-1 medications like semaglutide and tirzepatide.
-Our medical team explains interactions, dosing, and best practices.
+Find out if creatine is safe to take with GLP-1 medications like semaglutide and tirzepatide. our editorial research team explains interactions, dosing, and best practices.

 Yes, creatine is safe to take with GLP-1 receptor agonists like semaglutide (Wegovy, Ozempic), tirzepatide (Zepbound, Mounjaro), and liraglutide (Saxenda).
 No direct drug interactions exist between creatine and these medications.
 However, GLP-1 drugs delay gastric emptying and cause nausea in 20-44% of patients, which affects supplement timing and absorption.